10 Refreshing Facts About Watermelon

 August 3 is National Watermelon Day, and throughout summer, the backyard mainstay is added to drinks and served as dessert at barbecues across the country.
 Here are some tasty facts about this colorful, summertime treat.

-1. WATERMELONS ARE BOTH FRUIT AND VEGETABLE.
+1. WATERMELONS ARE BOTH A FRUIT AND A VEGETABLE.

 Thanks to their sweet taste, watermelons are most commonly considered a fruit.
 And they do grow like fruit, originating from flowers that have been pollinated by bees, and, from a botanical perspective, they're fruits because they contain seeds.
 But many gardeners think of them as vegetables, since they grow them in their gardens alongside other summer veggies like peas and corn.
 Not to mention, watermelon is classified as part of a botanical family of gourds that includes other culinary vegetables like cucumber, squash, and pumpkin.